nloum/CommandLineParserInjector/README.md

 This library makes it easy to write C# command line apps that use dependency injection.
 To use it:

 1. Add a dependency on `CommandLineParserInjector`
-2. Add a dependency on `Microsoft.Extensions.Hosting`
-3. Put the following code in your `Program.cs` file:
+2. Put the following code in your `Program.cs` file:

 ```
-IHost host = Host.CreateDefaultBuilder(args)
+IHost host = Host.CreateDefaultBuilder()
     .ConfigureServices(services =>
     {
         services.AddCommandLineOptions<SimpleCommandLineOptions, SimpleCommandLineHandler>(args);